meese-os/meeseOS/backend/event-emitter/README.md

 [OS.js](https://www.os-js.org/) is an [open-source](https://raw.githubusercontent.com/os-js/OS.js/master/LICENSE) web desktop platform with a window manager, application APIs, GUI toolkit, filesystem abstractions and much more.

-# OS.js EventEmitter
+# MeeseOS EventEmitter

-This is a EventEmitter implementation for OS.js.
+This is a EventEmitter implementation for MeeseOS.

 ## API